What You'll Learn

 Make it a teachable moment

 A child’s failure is a chance for parents to teach acceptance and problem-solving skills.
 You and your child can try to come up with what she could do the next time for a better chance at success.
-For instance, could she study differently or talk to the teacher about any problems she’s having before a test?
+For instance, could they study differently or talk to the teacher about any problems they’re having before a test?

 “It’s a balance of acceptance and change,” Dr. Mintzer says.
 “It’s about accepting that the situation is what it is and building frustration tolerance while also asking, ‘Can we change something in the future.
 Can we learn from this?’”